7 reasons why I want my first Mother’s Day to be in the Netherlands

 However, there are more than 7,000 living languages in the world, with 23 of them accounting for more than half of the world’s population.

-So even if they learnt just three of them (English, Dutch, and maybe French — my husband’s mother tongue), they’d be pretty good to go.
+So even if they learned just three of them (English, Dutch, and maybe French — my husband’s mother tongue), they’d be good to go.

-Besides, for Europeans, multilingualism is standard in many places, especially for younger generations — not (as some adults see it) just another set of job skills to develop.
+Besides, for Europeans, multilingualism is standard in many places, especially for younger generations, not just another set of job skills to develop.

 READ MORE | Why are the Dutch so good at speaking English?